-The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent CH2MHill Polar Services and to the New York Air National Guard (109th) for their assistance and their supportive actions in 2018 in anticipation of the upcoming EGRIP field campaign.
-Without this assistance, little of what is planned for the 2019 season could be realized.
+The authors wish to express sincere gratitude to the U.S. National Science Foundation and their logistical agent Batelle ARO Polar Field Services (PFS) and to the New York Air National Guard (109th) for their assistance and their supportive actions in anticipation of the upcoming EGRIP field campaign.
+Without this assistance, little of what is planned for the 2022 season could be realized.

-Copenhagen, March 11th, 2019
+Copenhagen, February 11th, 2022